 Diagnosing Foundation Problems

-Diagnosing foundation problems involves many factors.
-Patterns of cracks, entry points of water, age of the building materials, grading of the property, type of foundation, and soil issues are only some of the many factors that our expert foundation repair technicians consider when analyzing your foundation.
+Diagnosing basement foundation problems involves many factors.
+Patterns of cracks, entry points of water, age of the building materials, grading of the property, type of foundation, soil issues and foundation wall bowing inward or outward are only some of the many factors that our foundation repair experts consider when analyzing your foundation.

 Foundation cracks that require repair should be the top priority for homeowners.
 Cracks can easily spread and threaten the structural integrity of the home, the materials within, and the other structural components of the home such as flooring, drywall, support beams and electrical.

 - Cosmetic, with no threat to structural integrity